 Our ACGME accredited, five-year training program in general surgery provides the highest caliber surgical education at one of the finest universities - and greatest places to live - in the country.
 As the only designated academic medical center in the WWAMI area, the University of Washington and its affiliated hospitals are regional tertiary and quaternary referral centers.
 The curriculum is designed to produce surgeons that have the leadership, knowledge, technical skills and professional standards necessary for a successful career in academic surgery.

 The clinical training program curriculum focuses on graded responsibility of the surgical patient.
 The comprehensive curriculum encompasses both didactic and focused technical instruction provided through regular conferences, open and laparoscopic technical labs, and seminars.
 The nationally and internationally renowned faculty is committed to surgical education.
-Research time is not required, but guaranteed to those interested.
+While many of our residents participate in research during their clinical years, 4 residents per year will enter a focused 2 year lab experience after matching into our Academic Categorical Track through the match.
 Most of our graduates complete fellowships and recent graduates have matched to fellowships in cardiothoracic surgery, endocrine surgery, surgical oncology, pediatric surgery, plastic surgery, trauma/critical care, laparoscopic surgery and vascular surgery.
 Our chief residents finish with about 900 cases and enter the top fellowships in the country primed for some of the best clinical and academic job opportunities available.
 Since we see our program as a community, we value a wonderful espirit d'corps.
 No matter where you train, you will reap the rewards of training in proportion to your effort.
 At the University of Washington you will be busy, but throughout the training process you will be respected and supported by your superiors and your peers.

 We are working to stay on the leading edge and continually improve our outstanding training program.
 We feel fortunate to be able to work in an environment that is intellectually stimulating, clinically exciting, and physically breathtaking.
 So, if you wish to join a team of dedicated, collegial, well-rounded individuals at one of the top academic centers in the U.S. and in one of the most exciting and challenging careers in medicine, please review our program and refer to our page on how to apply.